amankanaujia/save_form_to_googlesheets/README.md

-# To use app click on https://magical-florentine-4f6943.netlify.app/
+# To use the app click on https://magical-florentine-4f6943.netlify.app/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To run the app locally -

+1. Download the code Zip folder from github and unzip it.
+2. Get into the root folder(which includes the package.json file).
+3. open the same location in the command prompt and run the command `npm install`.
+4. then run the command `npm start`.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.